 Rather than creating a separate set of marketing metrics for each ad source, you can now create just a single set of metrics using the table above to capture all of your ads.

 Writing SQL and creating

-In most cases, the creation of a new
+Usually, the creation of a new

-Data Warehouse View for the purposes of consolidating 2-3 similarly structured tables requires 5 hours of services time, which translates to roughly $1250 of work.
+Data Warehouse View for the purposes of consolidating 2-3 similarly structured tables requires five hours of services time, which translates to roughly $1250 of work.
 However below are a few common factors which can increase the expected investment required: